serghiou/best-of-data-science/best-of-r.md

 ## Causal Inference

-**[causalToolbox.](https://github.com/soerenkuenzel/causalToolbox)** Tutorial.
-Package.
+**[causalToolbox.](https://github.com/soerenkuenzel/causalToolbox)** Package.
+Tutorial.
 A great package to easily fit an honest random forest, fit a BART, estimate the average treatment effect and fit confidence intervals.

+**[dmlmt.](https://github.com/MCKnaus/dmlmt)** Package.
+Tutorial.
+A package that makes using double machine learning easy.
+It implements work by Chernozukov.

 ***